groovykiwi/dotfiles/README.md

 The install scripts are made to be ran on a fresh install of Manjaro i3 Edition but should work fine on any Arch based system.

+The color scheme are generated using [pywal](https://github.com/dylanaraps/pywal) and made permanent with a custom script I wrote.
+Instead of using `wal` use `pywal `, check `pywal -h` for more information.

 ## Screenshots
 ![Picture](https://github.com/groovykiwi/dotfiles/blob/master/git-stuff/ibm-ss.png)
 ![Picture](https://github.com/groovykiwi/dotfiles/blob/master/git-stuff/plant-ss.png)